-Studying Criminal Victimisation
+Studying Criminal Victimization

 They were all interviewed using a National Crime Victimisation Survey completed with trained psychology research associates between 2011 and 2012.
 A further 10’865 people from within the community with no mental health issues were matched to the mental health group sample and used as controls for comparison.

 To give this research a framework to work within, a formal diagnosis in accordance with the Diagnostic and Statistical Manual of Mental Disorders (DSM) was a criterion for participants to be included in the study.
-People engaging in outpatient mental health care within the community with a primary diagnosis of depressive disorder, substance misuse disorder or severe mental illness were included.
+People engaging in outpatient mental health care within the community with a primary diagnosis of depressive disorder, substance misuse disorder, or severe mental illness were included.

-Severe mental illness included diagnosis of schizophrenia and bipolar disorder.
+Severe mental illness included a diagnosis of schizophrenia and bipolar disorder.
 All participants were over 16 years of age and gave their written consent to take part in the study.
 For the control subjects, the same questionnaire was sent out to them in the post or via the internet and those who did not respond were telephoned or visited face to face in order to complete the questionnaire.

 Property crimes were more similar across the two groups, with 36% of the outpatients experiencing property crime in this period compared to 29% of the general population.
 This is a 1.2 times higher risk for the mental health group than the general population group.

-A key finding from this study is the high level of depressive outpatients who have been a victim of violent crime with that year, 33% in total.
-This suggests how vulnerable this group of outpatients are and how much of a problem victimisation against them is – at least in the Netherlands.
+A key finding from this study is the high level of depressive outpatients who have been a victim of violent crime that year, 33% in total.
+This suggests how vulnerable this group of outpatients are and how much of a problem victimization against them is – at least in the Netherlands.

 Substance Misuse and Mental Health

-Turning to look at patients with substance misuse issues, this study found that overall victimisation rates were higher for this group (76%) compared to the severe mental illness group (41%), with violent victimization being almost twice the rate in substance misuse patients compared to severe mental illness group (43% to 22% respectively).
+Turning to look at patients with substance misuse issues, this study found that overall victimization rates were higher for this group (76%) compared to the severe mental illness group (41%), with violent victimization being almost twice the rate in substance misuse patients compared to severe mental illness group (43% to 22% respectively).

-This does support results from other studies including Brekke et al (2001) who studied schizophrenia patients living within the community and Stevens et al (2007) who studied dependent drug users within Europe and the criminal victimisation in which they experience.
+This does support results from other studies including Brekke et al (2001) who studied schizophrenia patients living within the community and Stevens et al (2007) who studied dependent drug users within Europe and the criminal victimization in which they experience.

-It was Stevens and colleagues who in their paper The Victimization of Dependent Drug Users: Findings from a European Study have provided possible explanations for why this might be.
+It was Stevens and colleagues in their paper The Victimization of Dependent Drug Users: Findings from a European Study have provided possible explanations for why this might be.

 A clear problem with the current study is the reliance on self-reported data from research participants.
 Their honesty in the answers they provided and accuracy about their own experiences should be a factor to be aware of when interpreting these results.
 Furthermore, we cannot be sure the control group participants from the community didn’t have any substance misuse or mental health problems as no measure or dataset was available to work from in that regard.

 Consent was required for people to take part in the study therefore only people who wanted to take part were actively involved in the study as participants.
-While this is a required and needed measure in these kind of studies it means the more severe cases of outpatient mental illness may not have been represented within this willing group sample, potentially skewing the resulting dataset.
+While this is a required and needed measure in these kinds of studies it means the more severe cases of outpatient mental illness may not have been represented within this willing group sample, potentially skewing the resulting dataset.

 - Brekke JS, Prindle C, Bae SW, Long JD (2001) Risks for individuals with schizophrenia who are living in the community.
-Psychiatr Serv 52: 1358–1366.
+Psychiatr Serv 52: 1358–1366

 - Stevens A, Berto D, Frick U, Kerschl V, McSweeney T, Schaaf S, et al. (2007) The Victimization of Dependent Drug Users Findings from a European Study, UK.
-Eur J Criminol 4: 385–408.
+Eur J Criminol 4: 385–408

-To cite this article: Guy, F. (2017, Feb 10).
+Guy, F. (2017, Feb 10).
 The Risk Of Criminal Victimisation In Mental Health Outpatients.
 Crime Traveller.
 Retrieved from https://www.crimetraveller.org/2017/02/criminal-victimisation-risks-mental-health-outpatients/